kdoore/CS2335-Gitbook/events_and_actions.md

 # Events and Actions

-We have seen that State-machines provide a simple framework to model complex-dynamic systems such as games and simulations, because many dynamic systems can be represented using a set of states, events, and transitions.
+We have seen that State-machines provide a simple framework to model complex-dynamic systems such as games and simulations because many dynamic systems can be represented using a set of states, events, and transitions.
+We can also consider Actions as a component of State-Machines, where an event may trigger a set of actions to be executed.

 ###Events
 When viewing a dynamic system through a State-machine lens: "an event is something that happens which affects the system."
 [Wikipedia](https://en.wikipedia.org/wiki/UML_state_machine#Events)